tableau-mkt/semi_anonymous/README.md

 ###Meta Data Output
-In order to do fun and fancy things on the client-side it's nice to have easy access to the meta data about the pages of our site.
-This module helps with that.
-Yes, you could get at this from the DOM, but it's good to be sure.
+In order to do fun and fancy things on the client-side it's nice to have easy access to the meta data about the pages of your site.
+This modules helps output that info.
+You could get some of this from the DOM, but it's good to be sure. _You could use this feature and skip all other localStorage features._
-You can pipe out whatever data you want in a custom module by implementing the `hook_semi_anonymous_output_properties()` or `hook_semi_anonymous_meta_alter()` functions.
+You can configure what gets pushed out as well as add and alter what's available via a custom module by implementing the `hook_semi_anonymous_output_properties()` and/or `hook_semi_anonymous_meta_alter()` functions.
-Here's _some_ of what's available by default.
+Here's _some_ of what's available by default...
 ```json
 {
   "nid" : "123",